 The National Museum is worth the cheap entry fee and a few hours of sightseeing, so do drop by if you’re in KL!

-Our last stop for the day was, of course, the iconic Petronas Twin Towers – coz you can’t come to KL without at least one photo with it As a local, I guess I got desensitised seeing it every other day, but I can see why tourists think of it as a marvel.
+Our last stop for the day was, of course, the iconic Petronas Twin Towers – coz you can’t come to KL without at least one photo with it.
+As a local, I guess I got desensitized seeing it every other day, but I can see why tourists think of it as a marvel.
 It rises up intimidatingly in the day, a marker of Malaysia’s progress towards modernity , and at night it’s a pair of towering bastions sparkling with lights against the night sky.

 It was a really great day and I’m glad that I finally got to meet Liv in person.
-I think she’s just as nice as how she is when we’re chatting online.